python/cpython/Doc/c-api/init.rst

    Set the tracing function to *func*.
-This is similar to :c:func:`PyEval_SetProfile`, except the tracing function does receive line-number events or any event related to C function objects being called.
+This is similar to :c:func:`PyEval_SetProfile`, except the tracing function does receive line-number events and does not receive any event related to C function objects being called.

 .. _advanced-debugging: